fromthefront/awesome-how-to-run-events/readme.md

 - [Diversity Tickets](https://diversitytickets.org/) - _We help events reach a more diverse audience.
 And we help you to find these events._
 - [Papercall.io](https://www.papercall.io/) - _The easy way to manage your call for papers_
 - [Ti.to](https://ti.to/) - _Simple, powerful, event software—just add people._
+- [Colloq](https://colloq.io/) - _Event service for organizers (with call for papers support and more) and for people to find and manage events._

 ### Good Practices
 - [Awesome Conference Practices](https://github.com/kitze/awesome-conference-practices) - _Did you like anything in particular about a conference?
 Did you hate anything?
 Let's make organizing conferences an easier task_ by [Kristijan Ristovski](https://twitter.com/thekitze)